hannahdesmond/mastery-curriculum/chapter6/README.md

 ## Using string input conditionally

-A user is asking us for the following program:
+A client is asking us for the following program:

 > I hate my mate Steve: so much so that my hatred spills over to anyone with a first name beginning with 'S'.
 I want a program that, when anyone types their name in, shouts at them if their name begins with an 'S'.
 Anyone else should just get a friendly greeting.